 Custom Security Systems is dedicated to the safety of the community in which we live and work.
 We are offering you, our friends and neighbors, free information to educate you on how better to protect your family.
-You can read tips, download information or view videos on a variety of topics including home invasion prevention, fire prevention and personal safety.
-Each week, we also post safety tips to our Facebook and Twitter followers.
+You can read tips, download information or view videos on a variety of topics including home invasion prevention, fire prevention, and personal safety.
+We also post safety tips to our Facebook and Twitter followers.

 Burglary vs. Home Invasion

 Burglars usually do not want a confrontation with the homeowner.
 Their motivation is a quick theft without detection.
 They want to break-in, steal valuables and leave before you even know they are there.
 Unlike burglars, home invaders usually seek a confrontation with the homeowner.
 They operate with the notion that once inside the home they can work privately, without unexpected interruption by the homeowner or law enforcement.
 The mindset of a home invader is different in that he will expect to encounter the homeowner and will be ready to use force to get what he wants.
 Home invaders want the residents to be there so they are able to control the situation – no one will walk in on them to interrupt and no one will be able to contact law enforcement.
 They want the homeowner there so he will tell them where valuables are located and will provide information like ATM PINs, bank account numbers, and safe combinations.